Gilmore Girls: Filming

 The pilot episode was shot in the Toronto suburb of Unionville.
 The rest of the series was filmed at the Warner Bros. lot in Burbank, California.
-Exterior scenes of Stars Hollow, along with those at Luke's Diner and Miss Patty's dance studio, were all filmed on the backlot — with dozens of background actors utilized to make it look like a functioning town.
-Production designers regularly had to decorate the town square with fake leaves or fake snow to make it look like a New England fall or winter.
+Exterior scenes of Stars Hollow, along with those at Luke's Diner and Miss Patty's dance studio, were all filmed on the backlot—with dozens of background actors to make it look like a town.
+Production designers regularly decorated the town square with fake leaves or fake snow to make it look like a New England fall or winter.
 Interiors of Lorelai's house and inn, and all scenes at Yale and the Gilmore mansion, were filmed on a sound stage.
 Very occasionally, the show was filmed on location.
 The exterior shots of Rory's preparatory school, Chilton, were filmed at Greystone Mansion in Beverly Hills, California.
 Rory's visit to Harvard was filmed at UCLA, the first visit to Yale was filmed at Pomona College, and subsequent Yale shots were filmed at sound stages in Burbank, California, and USC.

-The shot of "Stars Hollow" seen in the first frame of the show's opening credits is actually a panoramic view of South Royalton, Vermont.
+The shot of Stars Hollow in the first frame of the show's opening credits is actually a panoramic view of South Royalton, Vermont.

 Gilmore Girls relied on a master shot filming style, in which a scene is filmed to frame characters and their dialogue together within a long and uninterrupted single take; often illustrated through another method regularly employed on the show, the walk and talk.
-Sherman-Palladino explained "There's an energy and style to our show that's very simple, in my mind ... [it] almost needs to be shot like a play.
+Sherman-Palladino said, "There's an energy and style to our show that's very simple, in my mind ... [it] almost needs to be shot like a play.
 That's how we get our pace, our energy, and our flow ...
 I don't think it could work any other way."

 It took eight working days to shoot an episode, and days were regularly 14–20 hours long.
-Lauren Graham said: "We filmed alongside The West Wing, and Aaron Sorkin shows are known for having the worst hours ever, they go on and on, but we were always there even after they had gone home, because you couldn't change a word of the script."
-The cast were required to be word-perfect in all the scenes, while also reciting large amounts of dialogue at speed.
-Matt Czuchry, who had a main role for the final three seasons, commented, "The pace of the dialogue was what made that show incredibly unique, and also incredibly difficult as an actor.
+Graham said: "We filmed alongside The West Wing, and Aaron Sorkin shows are known for having the worst hours ever, they go on and on, but we were always there even after they had gone home, because you couldn't change a word of the script."
+The cast was required to be word-perfect in every scene while also reciting large amounts of dialogue at speed.
+Matt Czuchry, who had a main role for the final three seasons, said, "The pace of the dialogue was what made that show incredibly unique, and also incredibly difficult as an actor.
 To be able to maintain that speed, tone, and at the same time, try to make layered choices was a great experience to have early in my career.
 It really challenged me."
 The combination of the difficult dialogue and long takes meant each scene had to be shot many times; Graham said in 2015: "never before or since have I done as many takes of anything".
-Alexis Bledel recalled that one scene required 38 takes.
-Graham added, "That show — as fun and breezy and light as it is — is technically really challenging."
+Bledel recalled that one scene required 38 takes.
+Graham added, "That show—as fun and breezy and light as it is—is technically really challenging."